 Invista North America S.A.R.L. et al. v.
 M&G USA Corp. et al. (Fed.
 Cir.
 Aug.
 13, 2014; D. Del.
 July 24, 2013) – Fish client Invista alleged that M&G’s PoliProtect product infringed two Invista patents that relate to polyester barrier resins – plastic materials that limit the permeation of gas and protect food or beverage contents from contamination or spoilage.
 Ms. Hufnal co-led and won both the district court and appellate victory for Invista.

-Allergan Inc. v.
-Barr Laboratories Inc., et al. (District of Delaware, 1:09cv333, 1:10cv24, filed 5/7/2009, closed 9/8/2011) Ms. Hufnal was part of the trial court team that, in February 2011, prevailed on behalf of Allergan in a Hatch-Waxman bench trial regarding the glaucoma drug LUMIGAN.
+Part of the trial court team that, in February 2011, prevailed on behalf of a leading pharmaceutical company in a Hatch-Waxman bench trial regarding its glaucoma drug.
 The Federal Circuit affirmed the decision.